humacss/minbin/README.md

 Picking wrong means pain later: you either live with the wrong trade-offs forever or pay a heavy migration tax.

-`simbin` refuses to make you choose.
+`minbin` refuses to make you choose.

 It’s deliberately bare-bones, fully auditable, and has zero hidden behavior.